- Living With Uncertainty:The Fear of Cancer Recurrence

 It’s important to eat right, exercise, and see your doctor for follow-up visits, but please understand these measures cannot keep cancer from recurring.
 Many cancer patients blame themselves for missing a doctor visit, not eating right, or postponing a CT scan for a family vacation.
 But even if you do everything just right, the cancer still might come back.

-The American Cancer Society recommends that cancer survivors follow the same nutrition guidelines as those recommended for cancer prevention.
-The same factors that increase cancer risk might also be important in promoting cancer recurrence after treatment.
-For example, breast cancer research has supported dietary effects by suggesting that the risk of recurrence might be higher in women who are obese and do not eat many fruits and vegetables.
+The American Cancer Society recommends that cancer survivors in stable health after treatment follow the same nutrition guidelines as those recommended for cancer prevention.
+It’s thought that the same factors that increase cancer risk might also help promote cancer recurrence after treatment.
+For example, breast cancer research has supported dietary effects by suggesting that the risk of recurrence might be higher in women who are obese and don’t eat many fruits and vegetables.
 Prostate cancer recurrence might be increased by high saturated fat intake.

 If you are overweight, consider losing weight by cutting calories and increasing your activity.
 Check with your doctor before starting an exercise program.
-Choose activities you enjoy.
+Be sure to choose activities you enjoy.